facebook/react/docs/docs/ref-01-top-level-api.md

 Remove a mounted React component from the DOM and clean up its event handlers and state.
 If no component was mounted in the container, calling this function does nothing.
 Returns `true` if a component was unmounted and `false` if there was no component to unmount.

-> Note:
->
-> This method was called `React.unmountAndReleaseReactRootNode` until v0.5.
-It still works in v0.5 but will be removed in future versions.

 ### React.renderComponentToString